qwang-big/Eier/README.md

 ```

 ## Use literature-derived marker genes as a metric for evaluating the ranking
-Cancer and cell-type specific marker genes are listed in Table S2 & 3 of Qi Wang's dissertation, which are already compiled as an R object and can be loaded with:
+Cancer and cell-type specific marker genes are listed in Table S2 & 3 of Qi Wang's [disseration](https://github.com/qwang-big/irene-web/blob/master/docs/chapter3.pdf), which are already compiled as an R object and can be loaded with:
 ```r
 data(markers)
 ```